Potential Theory on Trees, Graphs and Ahlfors Regular Metric Spaces: Potential Theory on Trees

-\begin{proof} Clearly, the testing condition \eqref{francaviglia} is implied by the dual \eqref{ammaniti} to the trace inequality \eqref{traceineq}.
-In the other direction, it is easy to see that the testing condition \eqref{francaviglia} implies the testing condition on trees, $[\Lambda^*\mu]<\infty$, which implies the discrete trace inequality, which implies in turn, by Theorem \ref{tracciateorema}, the trace inequality in $X$. \end{proof}
+uniformly over the metric balls $B$ in $X$.
+The constant $C(\mu)$ is comparable with $[\mu]$. \end{corollary} \begin{proof} Clearly, the testing condition (\ref{francaviglia}) is implied by the dual (\ref{ammaniti}) to the trace inequality \eqref{traceineq}.
+In the other direction, it is easy to see that the testing condition (\ref{francaviglia}) implies the testing condition on trees, $[\Lambda^*\mu]<\infty$, which implies the discrete trace inequality, which implies in turn, by Theorem \ref{tracciateorema}, the trace inequality in $X$. \end{proof}

-\subsection{Defining Capacities via Carleson Measures}
+\subsection{Defining Capacities via Carleson measures}

 \begin{theorem} Let $E\subseteq\oT$ be compact.
 Then,

 \end{theorem}

 To prove the theorem, we need another characterization of capacity, which holds for the classical capacity, but which is not included in \cite{AH}.
 Lacking a reference, we give a proof which works in the present context.